vishesh1802/MKEventss/README.md

 - **Event Reminders**: Set custom reminders for upcoming events
 - **Get Directions**: Quick access to event locations with Google Maps
 - **Weather Forecast**: See weather conditions for event dates with helpful recommendations
-- **Nearby Places**: Discover restaurants and bars near event venues
+- **Nearby Places**: Discover restaurants and bars near event venues using Google Places API
+- **Event Reviews**: Read and write reviews with ratings for events

 ## Getting Started